TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 19/Matthew 19.18.md

 ---

-He saith unto him, Which?
-And Jesus said, Thou shalt not kill, Thou shalt not commit adultery, Thou shalt not steal, Thou shalt not bear false witness,
+He said to him, "Which ones?"
+Jesus said, "'You shall not murder.'
+'You shall not commit adultery.'
+'You shall not steal.'
+'You shall not offer false testimony.'